msabvid/SigFiltering/README.md

 for any continuous \varphi, i.e. we train a generator that is able to sample from the conditional law, and we approximate the above quantities using averages and law of large numbers.

 ## The method
-For this, we use the [Conditional Sig-Wasserstein GAN](https://arxiv.org/abs/2006.05421), using the following Neural Differential Equations for the Generator
+We use the [Conditional Sig-Wasserstein GAN](https://arxiv.org/abs/2006.05421), using the following Neural Differential Equations for the Generator.
+The generator is divided in two, the *past* and the *future*.
+Fix the *present* at time *s*.
+Then the generator is given by the two models below.

 ![generator](images_readme/generator.png)

 The generator is well posed.
-(3) is motivate by the Martingale representation of an Ft^Y-adapted process, and (4) parametrizes the rate of change of the mean prospective transition, [Lemma 4.2](https://arxiv.org/abs/2006.05421).
+(3) is can be interpreted as the process carrying the information known up until the present *s*.
+(4) can be interpreted as the generation of possible future scenarios, given the information known at the present *s*.
+More specifically, we prove the form it should actually have in [Lemma 4.2](https://arxiv.org/abs/2006.05421).

 ## The code
 Relevant scripts: